 Cancellation (Insert either A or B as applicable.)
-Rights: If you do not have possession of your unit, you have 7 days to cancel your life lease.
-The 7-day period begins on the later of: • the day after your signed lease or offer to lease is given to the landlord; or the day the landlord gives you the Tenant's Right to Cancel Statement.
+Rights: A. If you do not have possession of your unit, you have 7 days to cancel your life lease.
+The 7-day period begins on the later of: • the day after your signed lease or offer to lease is given to the landlord; or • the day the landlord gives you the Tenant's Right to Cancel Statement.
 If you cancel, you will be entitled to a full refund of your entrance fee within 14 days.
-This right to cancel ends if you take possession of your unit before the 7-day period is B. If you do not have possession of your unit, you have 7 days to cancel an assignment of a life lease.
-The 7-day period begins on the latest of: the day the assignor signs the agreement; the day you sign the agreement; the day the landlord consents in writing to the assignment; the day you are given the Assignee's Right to Cancel statement.
+This right to cancel ends if you take possession of your unit before the 7-day period is over.
+B. If you do not have possession of your unit, you have 7 days to cancel an assignment of a life lease.
+The 7-day period begins on the latest of: the day the assignor signs the agreement; the day you sign the agreement; the day the landlord consents in writing to the assignment; the day use are given the Assignment's Dickt to Consel statement. • the day you are given the Assignee's Right to Cancel statement.
 You may hold back your payment to the assignor until the 7-day period ends, unless you take possession of the unit.
 If you cancel, you will be entitled to a full refund of any amount you paid to the assignor within 14 days.
 This right to cancel ends if you take possession of your unit before the 7-day period is over.

-Assignor, Assignor Name(s): Payment and Term: Address: (Insert if the life The remaining term of the lease is: lease is being assigned.) the assignee's life or years The payment to the assignor for the assignment of the life lease is \$ Entrance Fee: (Omit if this is an assignment.)
-The entrance fee is \$ , The landlord must give you a written receipt for your entrance fee, showing the date it was received and the address of the rental unit.
+Assignor, Assignor Name(s): Payment and Term: Address: (Insert if the life The remaining term of the lease is: lease is being assigned.) the assignee's life or years The payment to the assignor for the assignment of the life lease is \$ Entrance Fee : (Omit if this is an The entrance fee is \$ assignment.)
+The landlord must give you a written receipt for your entrance fee, showing the date it was received and the address of the rental unit.
 If the landlord later increases the amount of your entrance fee and you do not agree to the increase, you can go to The Residential Tenancies Branch.
 The Branch will try to help you and your landlord resolve the dispute.
 You may be entitled to cancel your life lease.
 If you cancel, you may be entitled to a refund of your entrance fee.
 Term of Lease (Omit if this is an assignment) The term of your lease is (Complete by entering "your life" or, if the lease is for a fixed term of years, the term of the lease).
-Refund Fund: (Insert only if the entrance fee is refundable and this form is being given to a tenant The landlord must have a fund for returning entrance fees (refund fund).
-The refund fund must be held by a trustee appointed by the landlord.
-The landlord must also register a mortgage to secure the refund of entrance fees.
-The Trustee holds this mortgage.
-The Trustee holding the refund fund and mortgage for this complex is: Name: after the Occupancy Address: Date.)
-Contact: Phone: As of (Insert date.), the amount in the refund fund is \$ and the landlord owes \$ in refunds to tenants.
+Refund Fund: The landlord has a fund for returning entrance fees (refund fund).
+(Insert only if the landlord has a (Insert A. or B. as applicable to your complex.) fund to refund entrance fees A. The Trustee holding the refund fund for this complex is: when tenancies end) Name: , Address: Contact: Phone: B. The refund fund is held by: Name: Address: Contact: Phone: As of (Insert date.), the amount in the refund fund is \$ and the landlord owes \$ in refunds to tenants.
 (Include any amount that will be payable to tenants as a result of a cancellation under section 13 of The Life Leases Act or a notice of termination given before the stated date.)
-If the refund fund grows to more than the amount first contributed by the landlord, which was \$ (Insert amount disclosed to Initial Tenants.), the landlord may • leave the extra money in the refund fund; • use the extra money for other purposes of the complex.